YiVal/YiVal/docs/auto_prompts_generation.md

     Indicates the model to be utilized for the improvement process, which here is `gpt-4`.
 - **stop_conditions**:
-    Outlines conditions under which the improver should halt its operations before reaching the maximum iteration count.
+    Outlines conditions under which the Enhancer should halt its operations before reaching the maximum iteration count.
     The improvement process will terminate if the average score from any of the specified evaluators surpasses 3.